Moving Least Squares without Quasi-Uniformity: A Stochastic Approach: Proof of Theorem

 where $A$ denotes the collection of all $d$-tuples $\alpha$ of nonnegative integers such that $|\alpha| \leq k-1$.
 The expression $\hat{b}_{n\alpha}(x)$ is the $\alpha$-coordinate of the vector of size $A$ which is given by

-where $\mathscr{X}_n(x)$ and $\mathscr{A}_n(x)$ are defined as follows: Using our basis defined in Equation (\ref{poly_basis}), we can construct the normal equations accordingly (The full formulation of the least-squares problem and the solution of the resulting normal equations are given in the Appendix \ref{Normal Equations Appendix}).
+where $\mathscr{X}_n(x)$ and $\mathscr{A}_n(x)$ are defined as follows: Using the basis defined in Equation (\ref{poly_basis}), we can construct the normal equations accordingly (the full formulation of the least-squares problem and the solution of the resulting normal equations are given in the \ref{Normal Equations Appendix}).
 The $n\times A$ design matrix, $\tilde{\mathscr{X}}_n(x)$, takes the form